Endocrinology Research Program Area

-The AKC Canine Health Foundation supports basic science discovery and clinical research into the treatment of diseases of the endocrine system through the Endocrinology Research Program.
-This program supports research into the genetic and epigenetic cause of disease; therapeutic applications of stem cells; novel imaging technologies with diagnostic and prognostic utility; biomarker development and the identification of potential therapeutics to treat endocrine disorders.
+The AKC Canine Health Foundation supports basic science discovery and clinical research into the treatment of diseases of the endocrine system through the Endocrine Research Program Area.
+This program area supports research into the genetic and epigenetic causes of disease; therapeutic applications of stem cells; novel imaging technologies with diagnostic and prognostic utility; biomarker development and the identification of potential therapeutics to treat endocrine disorders; and the epidemiology and/or breed prevalence of endocrine disorders.
 As with all research program areas, collaborative, multi-disciplinary teams of investigators who can approach discovery research from a multi-‘omics’ perspective will be considered more competitive than genomic research approaches working in isolation.
-Regenerative Medicine research is strongly supported by the Endocrinology Research Program.

-Key canine health problems addressed by this research program include, but are not limited to:
+Key canine health problems addressed by this research program area include, but are not limited to:

 - Hypoadrenocorticism (Addison's disease)